 While the Minor and SCOPE certifications aim at adding an additional professional dimension to the professional personality of the learners, the Honors certification gives opportunity to well performing learners to drive deep in the chosen field of study.
 Multiple plans/ways are planned to encourage learners to earn this certification which essentially excite the learners to push an envelope and go extra/deep in the chosen area of the study.
-Students earn additional stars (\) as shown in Table 1 during their program.
+Students earn additional stars () as shown in Table 1 during their program.
 If at the time of graduation a student earns total TWELVE stars, she is conferred with "Honors" certification.

 Table 1: Additional "STAR" Earning leading to "Honors" certification

-Activity Definitio on of "STAR" Maximum Limit
+Activity Definition Definition of "STAR"

-Earning top grade in any of the 15 courses which constitute the program core.
-Top Grade: Full STAR Next GRADE: Half STAR 8 STARs
+Earning top grade in any of the 12 courses which constitute the program core.
+Top Gr Next GRA

 Enrolling additional "Honors" Course in fourth year.
-Top Grade: 3 STARs Next GRADE: 2 STARs Next GRADE: 1 STAR 6 STARs
+Top Grade : 3 STARs Next GRADE: 2 STARs Next GRADE: 1 STAR 6 STARs

-Success in the GATE examination 8 STARs
+Success in the GATE examination Percentile STARs Score Earned 8 STARs

-Percentile Score STARs Earned

 Above 99 6

 Above 98 5

 Above 95 4

 Above 90 4

 Valid score 2

 Research Publication Journal :2- 6 STARs SPIT supported Patent : 3 STARs 8 STARs

-Completion of PG level on line course 6 STARs

-from IITs available on NPTEL Percentile Score STARs Earned
+Completion of PG level on line course from IITs available on NPTEL Percentile STARs Score Earned 6 STARs

 Above 95 3

 Above 90 2

 Above 80 1

-#Winning prestigious technical

-competitions at National level Rank STARs Earned 6 STARTs
+#Winning prestigious technical competitions at National level Rank STARs Earned 6 STARTs

 1 4

 2 3

 3 2

 Enrolling for optional "Special Honors Paper" in Semester 3, 4, and 5.
-Above 70%: 3 STARs Above 60%: 2 STARs Above 50%: 1 STAR 8 STARs --- --- ---------
+Above 70%: 3 STARs Above 60%: 2 STARs Above 50%: 1 STAR 8 STARs

-\In identified journals only.
+In identified journals only.
 No. of STARs to be decided by the Institute Committee.